-M.S.
-Student's Faculty Advisory Committee shall consist of a minimum of three members, including the Major Advisor as Chair.
-The student's Major Advisor must be tenured or tenure-track Horticulture Graduate Faculty, however, a non-tenure track WSU research, clinical, or affiliate faculty, or USDA-ARS researcher, who are appointed to the Horticulture Graduate Faculty, may co-chair the committee.
-The Faculty Advisory Committee shall consist of at least half the members who are Horticulture Graduate Faculty (i.e. tenured or tenure track, affiliate or adjunct, and non-tenure track, including USDA-ARS), but at least one committee member shall be from outside the department (i.e., not tenured, tenure-track, non-tenured, or emeritus Horticulture Graduate Faculty).
-Other committee members may be Graduate Faculty in other WSU graduate programs, or be nominated and approved by the Graduate School if they are non-WSU faculty or professionals.
+Ph.D.
+Student's Faculty Advisory Committee shall consist of a minimum of three members including the Major Advisor as Chair.
+The student's Major Advisor must be tenured or tenure-track Horticulture Graduate Faculty (including tenured/tenure-track Affiliate Horticulture Graduate Faculty; see Horticulture Graduate Program Bylaws for a list of Horticulture Graduate Faculty), however, a non-tenure track WSU research, clinical, or affiliate faculty, or USDA-ARS researcher, who are appointed to the Horticulture Graduate Faculty in the Horticulture Graduate Program Bylaws, may co-chair the committee.
+The Faculty

+Advisory Committee must consist of at least two tenured/tenure track Horticulture Graduate Faculty member; a third member must be graduate faculty in a WSU program, but is not required to be tenured/tenure-track.
+If a graduate committee is chaired by a tenured/tenure-track Affiliate Horticulture Graduate Faculty member, then at least one member of the committee must be a Horticulture Graduate Faculty member tenured or tenure-track in the Horticulture Department.
+Graduate Faculty in other WSU graduate programs and experts from outside of WSU and faculty from other institutions may serve as an additional committee member.
+Non-WSU faculty and other professionals must be nominated and approved by the Graduate School.
+All committee members must hold a degree of comparable level to the degree sought by the candidate.